ZfpsGT1030/KroneOPTIMIZER/README.md

 MADE BY SPINNING3 ON DISCORD

+does your computer not handle ur favourite games anymore? do you feel like you wanna save up for a new computer which costs over 1k$?
+Dont spend all that, just use krone optimizer and triple your fps.

 KEY FEATURES 🎹

 system Performance Tuning🚀: Automatically adjusts your PC’s CPU, RAM, and GPU settings for maximum performance, eliminating lag and stutter in games.